V-Cent/TTE/docs/tech/tov.md

 Also sometimes called Stick Cancel, the Semi-auto cancel (SAC) is a technique that abuses the free-run animation that happens when you use semi-auto, and the buffered actions of auto mode.

-*:{'media' : 'media/tov/sac.mp4', 'forcedvideo' : true} Using SAC's cancels any sort of casting bonuses and resets actions that can only be done 1 per chain (such as Judith's dash and guard artes).*
+*:{'media' : 'media/tov/sac.mp4'} Using SAC's cancels any sort of casting bonuses and resets actions that can only be done 1 per chain (such as Judith's dash and guard artes).*

 SAC can be set-up mid combo, and it does not require neutral stance/guard to be in effect.